-Perhaps it’s because caregivers are, by and large, a selfless bunch and burdening other people with their problems is not their approach.
-Maybe it's that there are so many intimate and embarrassing aspects of looking after an elderly loved one, that sharing with others seems crass or akin to a betrayal of a family member’s dignity.
-Or, it could simply be that family caregivers feel too busy or stressed to connect with other people.
+Perhaps it’s because caregivers are, by and large, a selfless bunch, and burdening other people with their problems is not usually in their nature.
+Maybe there are so many intimate and embarrassing aspects of looking after an elderly loved one that sharing with others seems crass or akin to a betrayal of a family member’s dignity.
+Or it could simply be that family caregivers feel too busy or stressed to connect with other people.

-Whatever the reason, loneliness and caregiving often go hand-in-hand.
-The onset of isolation can be insidiously incremental—as your loved one’s needs demand more and more of your time, you begin to see less and less of friends and family.
-Until, one day, you realize that your social life has deteriorated along with your loved one's health.
+Whatever the reason, loneliness and caregiving often go hand in hand.
+To make matters worse, the isolation that many caregivers experience is subtle at first but steadily worsens.
+As your loved one’s needs demand more and more of your time, you begin to see less and less of friends and family.
+Until one day, you realize that your social life has deteriorated along with your care recipient’s health.

 The problem is that, in addition to exacting an extreme emotional toll, loneliness can carry dangerous—even deadly—physical consequences.

-According to Douglas Nemecek, MD, Cigna’s chief medical officer for behavioral health, “Loneliness has the same impact on mortality as smoking 15 cigarettes a day, making it even more dangerous than obesity.”
+According to Dr. Douglas Nemecek, Cigna’s chief medical officer for behavioral health, “Loneliness has the same impact on mortality as smoking 15 cigarettes a day, making it even more dangerous than obesity.”

-After analyzing survey responses of over 2,100 adults age 55 and over, University of Chicago psychologist John Cacioppo and his team concluded that lacking close personal connections raises an individual’s premature death risk by 14 percent.
+One such study conducted by University of Chicago psychologist, Dr. John Cacioppo, analyzed survey responses from over 2,100 adults age 55 and over to examine the connections between satisfying relationships and rates of physical and mental decline.
+He and his team concluded that lacking close personal connections raises an individual’s risk of premature death by 14 percent.

-The bump in death risk that accompanies loneliness can be attributed to the array of biological responses that occur in a person's body when they feel alone: elevated blood pressure, increased inflammatory response, interrupted sleep, higher morning levels of the stress hormone, cortisol, and intensified symptoms of depression.
+The increase in morbidity and mortality risk that accompanies loneliness can be attributed to an array of biological responses that occur when a person feels alone, such as elevated blood pressure, increased inflammatory response, interrupted sleep, higher morning levels of the stress hormone cortisol and intensified symptoms of depression.